 Just make up for it the next time you go shopping and you’ll still have a great stockpile ready for emergencies.

 2. You’ll get really good at spotting deals

 Preppers stockpile supplies like canned foods, batteries, and survival gear.
 It doesn’t take long before preppers get great at spotting the best deals and finding coupons, which adds up to a lot of big savings.

 3. That wilderness survival course was the best family vacation you’ve had in years!

 Prepping isn’t just about stockpiling supplies.
 Prepping for disaster means you need to learn survival skills, and taking a wilderness survival course is one great way to learn these skills.
 There are also lots of other great ways to learn survival skills, such as orienteering or camping.

-More advanced disaster preppers take steps to go off-grid, such as by installing solar panels, collecting rainwater, and even switching to cool off-grid appliances like foot-powered washing machines.
 With off-grid systems, you’ll still be able to enjoy a high quality of life if the grid goes down after a disaster and get the immediate benefit of saving money on your utility bills.

 This is something I’ve experienced firsthand!
 It is great to have your regular luxuries like coffee during personal disasters like a short-term power outage.